egrosdou01/blog.grosdouli.dev/blog/2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md

 **Summary**:

 After many discussions at the KubeCon Europe in Amsterdam, I decided to start a new series covering the most commonly seen scenarios and approaches on how Sveltos and different GitOps Controllers can work together.
-Sveltos is not a replacement of your GitOps Controller.
+Sveltos is not a replacement for your GitOps Controller.
 It is a tool to enhance and extend existing capabilities.
 When we talk about GitOps Controllers, we primarily refer to either ArgoCD or Flux.
 In the first part of the series, we will demonstrate how Sveltos fits into the Platform engineering space and, more specifically, in the Continuous Deployment (CD) part.
 We will provide a commonly seen scenario and explore how Sveltos can control all the deployments.

 <!--truncate-->